pingcap/docs/tidb-cloud/connect-tidbcloud-to-vercel.md

 ## Connect via manually setting environment variables

+To use this method, make sure that you have set the **Allow Access from Anywhere** traffic filter in the [**Security Settings**](/tidb-cloud/configure-security-settings) dialog and save the password.

-1. Follow [connect to a TiDB Cloud cluster via standard connection](/tidb-cloud/connect-to-tidb-cluster.md#connect-via-standard-connection) to get the connection information.
-Do not forget to set the **Allow Access from Anywhere** traffic filter on the **Security Settings** page and save the password.
+1. Follow [connect to a TiDB Cloud cluster via standard connection](/tidb-cloud/connect-to-tidb-cluster.md#connect-via-standard-connection) to get the connection information of your TiDB cluster.
-2. Go to your Vercel dashboard > Vercel project > **Settings** > **Environment Variables**, [declare each environment variable value](https://vercel.com/docs/concepts/projects/environment-variables#declare-an-environment-variable) according to the connection information in Step 1.
+2. Go to your Vercel dashboard > Vercel project > **Settings** > **Environment Variables**, and then [declare each environment variable value](https://vercel.com/docs/concepts/projects/environment-variables#declare-an-environment-variable) according to the connection information of your TiDB cluster.

 The following is an example of the connection variables for a TiDB Cloud Dedicated Tier cluster: